How To Remove A Hacker From My Phone

 You should immediately change all of your passwords after performing a factory reset.

-Aside from the possibility that a hacker could get back in through your iCloud or Google account, the passwords for your account are likely the main prize the hacker was after to begin with.
+Aside from the possibility a hacker could get back in through your iCloud or Google account, the passwords for your account are likely the main prize they were after to begin with.
 If it was your spouse or girlfriend/boyfriend spying on you, your iCloud or Google account will still let them track your movements.

-In addition, a hacker will immediately become suspicious when the malware they installed on your device suddenly stops working and they will race to do whatever they can do with your stolen accounts before you have a chance to lock them out, so time is of the essence.
+In addition, a hacker will immediately become suspicious if the malware on your device suddenly stops working and they will race to use your stolen accounts before you have a chance to lock them out, so time is of the essence.
 Change your passwords as quickly as possible.

 Review your credit card statements

 Phone hackers have a goal and their motivation is usually money.
-If you made any online purchases while spyware was on your mobile phone, there is an excellent change that the person that hacked into your phone has your credit card number.
+If you made any online purchases while spyware was on your mobile phone, there is an excellent chance the person who hacked into your phone has your credit card number.

-Regularly check your credit card and bank statements for several months after you have removed the hacker from your device.
+Regularly check your credit card and bank statements for several months after you have removed any malware from your device.

 Warn your contacts